Is it easy or difficult to use our developer documentation? Let us know in this short survey ↗

 Tom performs the following tasks:

-• Builds the OktReward-Okta lifecycle management integration by using the Workflows Connector Builder so that their customers don’t need to worry about manual employee profile processes, such as onboarding or offboarding
+• Builds the OktReward-Okta lifecycle management integration by using the Connector Builder.
+Their customers don't need to worry about manual employee profile processes, such as onboarding or offboarding.

 After approval, the OktReward app is published as a lifecycle management integration (in addition to an SSO integration) in the OIN.